NomadCode33/Furtado-Associates-Projects/Lynnwood Right-of-Way/README.md

 ## How It's Made:

-**Tech used:** Autodesk Civil 3D, Microsoft Excel, Microsoft Word, Office Database
+**Tech used:** Autodesk Civil 3D, Microsoft Word, Office Database

-Here's where you can go to town on how you actually built this thing.
-Write as much as you can here, it's totally fine if it's not too much just make sure you write *something*.
-If you don't have too much experience on your resume working on the front end that's totally fine.
-This is where you can really show off your passion and make up for that ten fold.
+Disclaimer about the work policy and that I can't take work documents out, but I can still talk about it

 ## Optimizations
 *(optional)*